Met firearms officers return to normal duties

 Officers from other forces also provided the Met with help during that time, but on Thursday evening the force announced they are no longer required.

-It said in a statement: “We no longer require mutual aid officers to assist in London, and we are grateful to our police colleagues who offered us their support.
+It said: “We no longer require mutual aid officers to assist in London, and we are grateful to our police colleagues who offered us their support.

 “There remains no current requirement from the Ministry of Defence or armed forces for assistance.